filipdutescu/modern-cpp-template/CONTRIBUTING.md

 ### IMPORTANT

-***Checking the aforementioned boxes means that you agree to provide your changed FREE TO USE and SUBJECT TO CHANGES for the entire community!***
+***Checking the aforementioned boxes means that you agree to provide your change and/or code FREE TO USE and SUBJECT TO CHANGES for the entire community!***

 You don't need to sign a CLA until you're ready to create a pull request.
 When your pull request is created, it is reviewed by a team member which, if the change is trivial (i.e. you just fixed a typo) will be labelled as `cla-not-required`.
 Otherwise, it's classified as `cla-required`, if not already signed.